 - Pour the batter into the greased pan and spread it around the best you can.
 Top with the, uh, topping.

 - Bake 375* for 25-30 minutes or until a toothpick near the center comes out clean.

 - Cool on a wire cooling rack for 15 minutes to set.
 Serve warm.

-If you have any stand mixer-friendly homemade coffee cake recipes, I sure would love to check them out.
+If you have any stand mixer-friendly homemade coffee cake recipes, such as a good crumb topping coffee cake or a peanut coffee cake, I sure would love to check them out.
 Please, leave a comment below or send an email.